More Efficient Estimation for Logistic Regression with Optimal Subsample: More efficient estimator

-where the inequality is in the Loewner ordering, i.e., for positive semi-definite matrices $\A$ and $\B$, $\A\ge\B$ if and only if $\A-\B$ is positive semi-definite.
-If $h(\x)=1$, then the equality in \eqref{eq:12} holds. \end{prop} This proposition shows that $\hbeta_r$ is typically more efficient than $\hbeta_w$ in estimating $\bbeta_t$.
-The numerical results in Section~\ref{sec:numerical-examples} also confirm this.
-Note that \eqref{eq:12} holds if $h(\x)=1$.
-This indicates that for subsample obtained from local case-control subsampling with replacement, the weighted and unweighted estimators have the same conditional asymptotic distribution.
+Here, the inequality is in the Loewner ordering, i.e., for positive semi-definite matrices $\A$ and $\B$, $\A\ge\B$ if and only if $\A-\B$ is positive semi-definite.
+If $h(\x)=1$, then the equality in \eqref{eq:12} holds.
+Furthermore, note that the asymptotic variance-covariance matrix (scaled by $n$) for uniform subsampling estimator is $\M^{-1}$.
+If $\bbeta_t\neq\0$ and $h(\x)=\|L\M^{-1}\x\|$ for some matrix $L$, then